soundswarm/anchorblock/readme.md

-this app displays a page, asks the user to submit a repo url then anchors the commits for that repo via Tieron
+This app displays a page, asks the user to submit a Github OPEN SOURCE repo url then anchors the commits for that repo via Tierion.

 clone the repo then: